kglw-dot-net/phase1/releases/float-along-fill-your-lungs/index.md

 * Produced by Stu Mackenzie with Paul Maybury and Jarrad Brown

-* Recorded in homes, studios and sheds during 2013
-* By Stu Mackenizie, Jarrad Brown and Paul Maybury
+* Recorded in homes, studios and sheds during 2013 by Stu Mackenizie, Jarrad Brown and Paul Maybury

 * Mixed by Paul Maybury except the first movement of Head On mixed by Michael Badger and the left side of mystery jack mixed by Jarrad Brown